Dog and Cat Teeth Cleaning in Ferndale

 Many people don’t know it, but a pet’s dental care is just as important as their overall health.
 This is because oral disease can eventually affect the internal organs—if left untreated—putting a pet’s life at risk.
 And sadly, more than half of all dogs and cats have some form of gum disease by the time they’re just 3 years of age.
-The good news is that gum disease can be prevented with annual preemptive care in the form of wellness exams and teeth cleanings, as necessary.
+The good news is that gum disease can be prevented with annual preemptive care in the form of wellness exams and dog and cat teeth cleanings, as necessary.
 Whatcom Veterinary Hospital’s dental services are designed to prevent and treat dental problems, so your pet can be around to keep you company for as long as possible.

 - Comprehensive dental exam

 - Ultrasonic scaling (cleaning) and polishing

 Our dental suite features all of the services that your pet needs to have a clean, healthy mouth through every life stage.
 We use advanced tools and technology as well as state-of-the-art monitoring equipment to keep your pet safe.
 Our technicians perform all teeth cleanings while pets are under anesthesia and require pre-anesthetic blood work for every pet, regardless of age.
 The results of these tests determine if a pet is healthy enough for anesthesia.
 Our veterinarians oversee all dog and cat teeth cleaning procedures and anesthesia.
 They also evaluate the oral health of every patient and can perform extractions, if necessary.
 If we have questions or need to confirm a diagnosis, we can take dental X-rays.

 One of the best ways for you as a pet owner to prevent gum disease in your pet is to be aware of the signs of it.
 Some of the common symptoms of gum disease to look for include:

 - Chronic bad breath